 Most Italian songs that have become famous beyond Italy are older like “Nel Blu Dipinto di Blu” and “Quando, Quando, Quando.”

 After winning Eurovision in 2021, Italian rock band Måneskin went global.
-They went on to perform “Beggin,” one of the top 20 most popular songs in the world.
+In fact, their song “Beggin,” is now one of the top 20 most popular songs in the world.

 While “Beggin” is in English, the song that won them Eurovision, “Zitti E Buoni” is the perfect rock anthem to get hooked on when learning Italian.

 “Musica Leggerissima” by Colapesce and Dimartino

 This was the first Italian song I started memorizing lyrics to because it’s so catchy!
 In fact, I bet you watch this video more than once.
 Hence “Musica Leggerissima” has over 90M views on YouTube.
 Surely it will go down in the history books as a famous Italian song.

 “Fatti Mandare dalla Mamma a Prendere il Latte” by Gianni Morandi

 Originally released in 1963, “Fatti Mandare dalla Mamma a Prendere il Latte” became an instant hit.
 Now 60 years later in 2023, it’s still considered a timeless hit, making it a truly famous Italian song.